LeNinjaHD/ServerManager/README.md

 # Installation
 Download the latest Release here: [Download](https://github.com/LeNinjaHD/ServerManager/releases) Extract it to an Folder.

 **Linux**
 First enter `chmod 777 start.sh` in the Directory.
-Run then  `./start.sh`.
+Then run  `./start.sh`.

 **Windows**
 Press the Windows Key and Enter `cmd` and press Enter.
 Navigate to the Installtion Directory and run `py servermanager.py`